ioccc-src/winner/2020/ferguson1/spoilers.md

 		    (!P && (P = 1))||(P=0);

-- Makes use of the different 'namespaces' to have variables and labels be the same identifier.
+- Makes use of the different namespaces to have variables and labels be the same identifier.
 For example in main() there's a variable that also have the same name label for `goto` (there used to be two pairs in main()).